mimoralea/gdrl/README.md

 To install docker, I recommend a web search for "installing docker on \<your os here>".
 For running the code on a GPU, you have to additionally install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 NVIDIA Docker allows for using a host's GPUs inside docker containers.
 After you have docker (and nvidia-docker if using a GPU) installed, follow the three steps below.

 ## Running the code
-  0. Get this repo: `git clone --depth 1 https://github.com/mimoralea/gdrl.git && cd gdrl`
+  0. Clone this repo: `git clone --depth 1 https://github.com/mimoralea/gdrl.git && cd gdrl`
   1. Pull the gdrl image with: `docker pull mimoralea/gdrl:v0.12`
   2. Spin up a container: `docker run -it --rm -p 8888:8888 -v "$PWD"/notebooks/:/mnt/notebooks/ mimoralea/gdrl:v0.12` (remember to use `nvidia-docker` if you are using a GPU.)
   3. Open a browser and go to the URL shown in the terminal (likely to be: http://localhost:8888).
 The password is: `gdrl`